Vegas Tunnel Trading System

 While you sit at your computer screen [instead of standing in a pit at an exchange] you go through the same emotions, bewilderment, hurt and shock that I experienced in the very early part of my floor career.

-Pit trader or computer trader; every trader, sooner or later, faces the trading demons.
+Pit trader or computer trader; every trader, sooner or later, face the trading demons.